fluxninja/aperture/docs/content/reference/aperturectl/uninstall/agent/agent.md

       --namespace string     Namespace from which the component will be uninstalled.
 Defaults to 'default' namespace (default "default")
-      --timeout int          Timeout of waiting for uninstallation hooks completion (default 300) --values-file string   Values YAML file containing parameters to customize the installation --version string       Version of the Aperture (default "latest")
+      --timeout int          Timeout of waiting for uninstallation hooks completion (default 300) --values-file string   Values YAML file containing parameters to customize the installation --version string       Version of the Aperture
 ```

 ### SEE ALSO